-“Abandoning” your blog sounds a little harsh, doesn’t it?
-But that’s exactly what I did for about two months when my day job demanded every hour I could give.
-I set what automations I could in place, then decided to leave TLS to its own devices, save for my bi-weekly email newsletter.
+"Abandoning" your blog sounds a little harsh, doesn't it?
+But that's exactly what I did for about two months when my day job demanded every hour I could give.
+I set what automations I could in place, then decided to leave TLS to its own devices, except for my newsletter.

 During this period, I learned a lot about how a blog operates, what readers expect from you, and what it means to automate your business.
 I know that life gets in the way a lot, so I won't be the only blogger that ever needs to take a hiatus.

 If you're considering one, or if you're in the middle of one, I'd like to share the lessons I've learned with you.